 Stofan’s research focuses on the geology of Venus, Mars, Saturn’s moon Titan, and Earth.
 Her favorite mission was Cassini, primarily because of her interest in Titan.

 She has published extensively and received many awards and honors, including the Presidential Early Career Award for Scientists and Engineers and the NASA Distinguished Service Medal, and was named one of “CNN’s Extraordinary People of 2014.”
 She is co-author of the books Planetology: Unlocking the Secrets of the Solar System and Next Earth: What Our World Can Teach Us About Other Planets, both published by National Geographic.

-Dr. Fred Kennedy is the Vice President for Future Missions at a stealth space startup headquartered in the San Francisco Bay area and is a member of multiple space company advisory boards.
+He was previously the Vice President for Future Missions at Astra, a space startup headquartered in the San Francisco Bay area, and is a member of multiple space company advisory boards.
 He served as the inaugural Director of the U. S. Department of Defense (DoD) Space Development Agency (SDA), established by Acting Secretary of Defense Patrick M. Shanahan in March 2019.
 The SDA’s mission is to define and monitor the DoD’s future threat-driven space architecture and to accelerate the development and fielding of new military space capabilities necessary to ensure U.S. technological and military advantage in space for national defense.